graphile/graphile.github.io/src/pages/postgraphile/make-extend-schema-plugin.md

 );
 ```

-This would result in the following GraphQL type:
+This may result in the following GraphQL type:

 ```graphql
 type Product {